Questions and Answers About Anxiety Disorders

 Today, I'd like you to take a few minutes and recall your very first attack of severe anxiety or panic.
 Many people find that even months or years later the details of that first attack are very clear.
 Try to remember them now.

+Have your symptoms become worse or better since they first began?
 What have you tried to do to decrease or eliminate your anxiety symptoms?

 Memories of your first anxiety attack can be very powerful.
 We all remember traumatic events more clearly and intensely than the normal happenings of daily life.
 We remember these events because of the strong emotional impact that is caused by extreme excitement.